 - Listen to the little voice or gut feeling inside you when it says what is being done to you isn’t right.

 - Find an adult you trust and tell them what is happening.
 If they don’t believe you, keep telling other adults until someone does believe you!

-- The adult you talk to about your abuse (perhaps a teacher or a neighbor) may want to tell the Police or Child Protective Services about the person who is hurting you.
-If they don’t know the telephone number to call to make the report, they should call 1-800-4-A-CHILD (1-800-422-4453) and press 1 to speak with a Hotline crisis counselor.
+- The adult you speak to (perhaps a teacher or a neighbor) may want to tell the police or Child Protective Services about the person who is hurting you.
+If they don’t know the telephone number to call to make the report, they should call 1-800-4-A-CHILD (1-800-422-4453) and press 1 to speak with a hotline crisis counselor.
 The crisis counselor will give them the best number to call in your community.

 - A lot of people don’t realize it, but every day in the United States thousands of kids are abused.
 That adds up to millions of kids each year.
 More than 3.3 million in fact.

 - Often children and teens are abused by the people who are closest to them like family, friends, sitters, neighbors and sometimes even teachers and coaches.
 These are the very people that children should feel the safest with.

 - You are not alone.
 If you need help or have questions about child abuse, call the Childhelp National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453) then push 1 to talk to a counselor.
 The hotline counselors are available 365 days a year to help kids, and adults who are worried about kids they suspect are being abused.
 You can call this number if you live in the United States, Canada, Puerto Rico, Guam or the U.S. Virgin Islands.